tue-mps/tue-mps.github.io/content/post/2021-09-internship-panoptic-segmentation/index.md

   preview_only: false
 ---

+**Update: this project is not available anymore.
+It remains visible to show the type of student projects available at our group.**

 **Summary:** During this project, you will improve an existing network for panoptic segmentation, to make it more accurate and efficient.

 <!--more-->